Skip to content

 If you’re already using WordPress with Elementor forms connected to GoHighLevel, and you want to connect AnyTrack to your marketing flow to improve your attribution data, you need to make some adjustments to your current setup in order to benefit from AnyTrack conversion data and attribution enrichment via server side tracking.

-1. Visitor arrives: Facebook ad click brings visitor to your WordPress page, AnyTrack captures attribution data
+1. Visitor arrives: Facebook ad click brings visitor to your WordPress page, AnyTrack collects attribution data

-2. Form interaction: Visitor fills out your existing Elementor form, hidden _atid field captures their unique session ID
+2. Form interaction: Visitor fills out your existing Elementor form, hidden _atid field collects their unique session ID

 3. Data bridge: Form submission sends both lead data AND attribution data to GoHighLevel

-4. Conversion tracking: AnyTrack app in GHL processes the conversion and sends complete data back to Facebook, Google Ads and other connected Advertising Integrations.
+4. Conversion tracking: AnyTrack app in GoHighLevel processes the conversion and sends complete data back to Facebook, Google Ads and other connected Advertising Integrations.

 5. Attribution complete: You now know exactly which ad, campaign, and keyword drove each conversion